synanetics/synfhir-store/README.md

 If you haven't already got it, then please install [git](https://www.git-scm.com).
 If you prefer, you can install the [github desktop client](https://desktop.github.com)...
 NOTE: Other git clients are available!

 ### Docker
-Docker is required to run ROQR.
-There are lots of documents which describe the installation of [Docker Desktop](https://www.docker.com/products/docker-desktop) and this is all that is needed to run the server on your local machine.
+Docker is required to run the Model FHIR Proxy.
+There are lots of documents which describe the installation of [Docker Desktop](https://www.docker.com/products/docker-desktop) and this is all that is needed to run the server on your local machine (for Mac, Linux and Windows 10).
+For Windows Server 2016 and 2019 then please follow the instructions for [Docker Enterprise Edition](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server)

 ### Docker Compose
 [Docker Compose](https://docs.docker.com/compose/) affords the ability to "spin up" an entire stack of Docker containers in one simple command.
 The ROQR repo includes a docker-compose.yml file which defines each service along with the docker command to get the container up and running.